-Energy can be transformed from one form to another do work.
+Energy can be transformed from one form to another in order to do work.
 Work in a scientific sense, is when a force acts upon an object causing that object to move in the direction of the force. (a) Students are not responsible for work calculations.

 Energy can be moved from place to place by moving objects, or through sound, light, or electric currents. (b)